alexanderowen/OneLife/README.md

 ### One Server One Change
 This repo contains modifications to One Hour One Life by Jason Rohrer.

-Changes from jasonrohrer/master will be merged in master.
-Changes I want to make will also be in master.
-Check the branches for changes specific to a OSOC release.
+This branch contains code related to displaying a timer on the client when your next food decay will happen.